-- We teach children to read through reading practice sessions five times a week.
-These: - o are taught by a fully trained adult to small groups of approximately six children - use books matched to the children's secure phonic knowledge using the Little Wandle Letters and Sounds Revised assessments and book matching grids on pages 11-20 of 'Application of phonics to reading' - are monitored by the class teacher, who rotates and works with each group on a regular basis. - Each reading practice session has a clear focus, so that the demands of the session do not overload the children's working memory.
-The reading practice sessions have been designed to focus on three key reading skills: - decoding - o prosody: teaching children to read with understanding and expression - o comprehension: teaching children to understand the text. - In Reception these sessions start in Week 5.
-Children who are not yet decoding have daily additional blending practice in small groups, so that they quickly learn to blend and can begin to read books. - In Years 2, 3 and 4 we continue to teach reading in this way for any children who still need to practise reading with decodable books (Years 3 and 4 have 3 reading practise sessions a week).
+- o are taught by a fully trained adult to small groups of approximately six children - use books matched to the children's secure phonic knowledge using the Little Wandle Letters and Sounds Revised assessments and book matching grids on pages 11-20 of 'Application of phonics to reading' - are monitored by the class teacher, who rotates and works with each group on a regular basis. - Each reading practice session has a clear focus, so that the demands of the session do not overload the children's working memory.
+The reading practice sessions have been designed to focus on three key reading skills: - o decoding - prosody: teaching children to read with understanding and expression - comprehension: teaching children to understand the text. - In Reception these sessions start in Week 5.
+Children who are not yet decoding have daily additional blending practice in small groups, so that they quickly learn to blend and can begin to read books. - In Years 2 and 3 we continue to teach reading in this way for any children who still need to practise reading with decodable books (Year 3 have 3 reading practise sessions a week). - Children read each book three times to develop phonemic awareness, vocabulary and comprehension as well as book behaviours. - In Year 2, we ensure children complete reading the core programme decodable books (up to Phase 5 Set 5).
+To exit the programme, we complete the final fluency assessment to ensure children can read with adequate speed and accuracy: approximately 60 words per minute with 90%+ accuracy. - Reading in Rapid Catch-up lessons mirrors the core programme.